terrancehah/MalaChilli/docs/09-frontend-development-guide.md

 - Real-time error clearing when user corrects input
 - Red border and error text for invalid fields
 - Gray helper text for valid fields

+**Duplicate Email Handling:**
+- Supabase Auth automatically prevents duplicate emails
+- If email already exists, shows user-friendly error:
+  - "This email is already registered.
+Please login or use a different email."
+- Error appears as toast notification
+- User can click "Login" link to go to login page

 ---